marcglasberg/back_button_interceptor/README.md

 **Note:** If your functions need to know the current route in the navigator, you may use the helper static method `BackButtonInterceptor.getCurrentNavigatorRouteName(context)`.
-To get all routes, you may use `getCurrentNavigatorRouteStack(context)`.

 ## Import the package